19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 Small Car rental: $35/day in winter (significantly higher in the summer due to tourist season)

-If you’re not familiar with driving in winter conditions, accept an upgrade to an SUV or car with winter tires.
+If youโre not familiar with driving in winter conditions, accept an upgrade to an SUV or car with winter tires.
 And remember to drive carefully and slower than usual.
-Or alternatively, use Uber or Lyft to get around town.
+Alternatively, Uber or Lyft can be used to get around town.

 Fairbanks Travel Tips